There is this thing called the march of progress.

 My grandmother’s house was very large, and the land it was built on, extensive.
 There used to be gardens, several garages, a number of old cars, and a huge workshop.

 My brother and I used to spend our Christmases exploring, and on a particular one, found some tools and decided to recover some of it.

-We found a huge fountain buried beneath the overgrowth, the centrepiece a statue part of what must have been a remarkable display.
+We found a huge fountain buried beneath the overgrowth, the centerpiece of what must have been a remarkable display.

 It was like we had our own secret garden.

 Now, sadly, all of it is gone, and in its place a multilane highway that follows an alternate coastal route between Melbourne and Sydney.